This file was last updated on July 6, 2014

 Some nations use 'budget standards', estimating the cost of a minimum basket of goods.
 The US defines its poverty threshold by identifying the cost of a food basket and estimating from that how much income is necessary.
 Others use relative measures.
-The European Union uses a comparative measure which sets a poverty line at 50% of the median income.
+The European Union uses a comparative indicator which defines people as being 'at risk of poverty' if their income is below 60% of the median income.
 (The median comes half-way up the income distribution).
 This means that there is more poverty where there is more inequality, or 'economic distance'.

 Social science surveys have estimated the numbers of poor people in various ways.
 Some use budget standards; others use a 'subjective' poverty test, to see whether people identify themselves as poor.
 Others again have developed a 'consensual' method, where an opinion poll is used to identify what people in that society see as essential, and working from there to see who can afford that standard.
 A survey for the Joseph Rowntree Foundation estimates that on these tests a quarter of Britain's population is poor.

 The problems of poverty have been explained in many ways.
 Pathological explanations are those which attribute poverty to the characteristics or behaviour of poor people.
 They include: